That-Dev-Girl-Archives/thatdevgirl.com/index.md

         </p>

         <p>
-          This talk was given at NoVA CodeCamp in April 2017.
+          This talk was given at NoVA CodeCamp in April 2017 and at ConvergeSE in June 2017.
         </p>

         <p>